-Contractual Obligations
+Contractual obligations

-At December 31, 2021, we did not have any long-term debt, capital lease obligations, operating lease obligations or long-term liabilities.
-In connection with our IPO, we entered into an Administrative Support Agreement with Global Partner Sponsor II LLC, our sponsor, pursuant to which the Company pays Global Partner Sponsor II LLC \$25,000 per month for office space, utilities and secretarial and administrative support.
+At December 31, 2022, we did not have any long-term debt, capital lease obligations, operating lease obligations or long-term liabilities.
+In connection with the Public Offering, we entered into an Administrative Support Agreement with Global Partner Sponsor II LLC, our Sponsor, pursuant to which the Company pays Global Partner Sponsor II LLC \$25,000 per month for office space and investment support services.

-In connection with identifying an initial business combination candidate and negotiating an initial business combination, the Company may enter into engagement letters or agreements with various consultants, advisors, professionals and others in connection with an initial business combination.
+In connection with identifying an Initial Business Combination candidate and negotiating an Initial Business Combination, the Company may enter into engagement letters or agreements with various consultants, advisors, professionals and others in connection with an Initial Business Combination.
 The services under these engagement letters and agreements can be material in amount and in some instances can include contingent or success fees.

-Contingent or success fees (but not deferred underwriting compensation) would be charged to operations in the quarter that an initial business combination is consummated.
-In most instances (except with respect to our independent registered public accounting firm), these engagement letters and agreements are expected to specifically provide that such counterparties waive their rights to seek repayment from the funds in the trust account.
+Contingent or success fees (but not deferred underwriting commission) would be charged to operations in the quarter that an Initial Business Combination is consummated.
+In most instances (except with respect to our independent registered public accounting firm), these engagement letters and agreements are expected to specifically provide that such counterparties waive their rights to seek repayment from the funds in the Trust Account.